jnz113/lmi-nightly-builds/README.md

-# Nightly SM8250 PostmarketOS Builds
+# Nightly xiaomi-lmi PostmarketOS Builds

 This repository contains workflows and configurations to automatically build PostmarketOS edge images for SM8250 devices supported by our mainline kernel fork.
 These images are intended for testing purposes only and should make testing more accessible to people without the capabilities to compile the kernel from source.